 Bearish Divergence

-Regular bearish divergence is when the price forms a new higher high while an oscillator’s showin’ off a new lower high – and that means a reversal to the downside.
+Regular bearish divergence is when price forms a new higher high while an oscillator shows a new lower high – suggesting bearish momentum building.

 Spot the divergence pattern?

-When the price makes a new higher high, the RSI’s got a new lower high – a sure sign bearish momentum’s been workin’ out behind the scenes.
-The bulls are startin’ to lose their grip, and the bears could be takin’ the price down soon.
+When price makes a new higher high, the RSI’s shows a new lower high – a sure sign bearish momentum has building behind the scenes.

 And that’s exactly what we see…